 Senate Bill 1 (SB 1):

-Enacted into law following the Texas Legislature’s Second Special Session of the 2021, SB 1 makes a number of changes to Texas voting laws that are worth knowing.
+Enacted into law following the Texas Legislature’s Second Special Session of the 2021 and effective beginning December 2, 2021, SB 1 makes a number of changes to Texas voting laws that are worth knowing.
 While the bill creates additional hurdles to voting and prohibits certain voting practices used by Harris County last year, which were particularly popular among persons of color, earlier versions of the bill were even worse.

 Vote by Mail

-SB 1 requires that persons who vote by mail now include their Texas driver’s license, ID card, or election ID certificate number1 on their vote-by-mail application and later with their mail-in ballot.
+People who vote by mail must now include their Texas driver’s license, ID card, or election ID certificate number1 on their vote-by-mail application and later with their mail-in ballot.
 If a voter does not have such a number, then the voter must include the last four digits of their social security number (SSN) or a statement that one has neither.
 If the number on the vote-by-mail application does not identify the same voter identified on the vote by mail applicant’s voter registration application, then the vote by mail application will be rejected.

 Similarly, if the number (TDL or ID or SSN last four digits) entered on the carrier envelope of the mail-in ballot does not identify the same voter on the voter’s voter registration application, then the ballot may be rejected.